Admission Disclosure Statement Affidavit Submission

 Preparing Affidavit for Admission

 Preparing an affidavit is not an easy task.
 QLS Admission Kit provides good guidance.
 Make sure you have included everything in Form 7.
 It would be very good if you can find someone who wishes to share their affidavit.
 Even if you have nothing to disclose, you should have at least about 12 exhibits.
+Court do not like hearsay evidence.
+Whatever facts you are putting forward, you should include evidence.
+For example, if you say you had allegation of academic misconduct, must include the original work and initial communication from your university.

 Submission for Admission